vivasvan1/vivasvan_cheatsheet/source/content/supabase/index.rst

-.. index:: ! dokku
+.. index:: ! supabase

-Dokku
+Supabase
 =============

 These are just things I always find myself looking up, so I try to